-Fancy a career break to go travelling?
+Fancy a career break to go traveling?
 Taking time out from your job is no longer the domain of the feckless.
 Instead, it’s a powerful strategy for getting ahead (writes Anna Brech).

 A career break can help you to pivot